- 50g (2oz) Cashel Blue

-A really good beef burger has to be made from really good quality minced beef.
-If you can, ask your butcher to mince some rib-eye and make sure that it has at least 20% fat content as this will in effect make the burgers self-basting and prevent them from drying out during cooking.
+If you can, ask your butcher to mince some rib-eye and make sure that it has the desired fat content.
+This will in effect make the burgers self-basting and prevent them from drying out during cooking.

 Divide the beef into four portions, then, using wet hands, shape into patties that are 2.5cm (1in) thick.
 Remove the blue cheese butter from the fridge and cut into four even-sized pieces.
 Make a deep indentation in the middle of each patty and push in a piece of the blue cheese ‘butter’, pushing the beef back around the mixture so that it is well sealed.
 Chill for at least 1 hour or up to 24 hours until ready to cook.

 Preheat the oven to 200C (400F), Gas mark 6 and preheat the grill or if using a charcoal barbecue, light it 30 minutes before you want to start cooking.
 If using a gas barbecue, light it 10 minutes beforehand.

 Snip the baby vine tomatoes into four portions of three and arrange in a small roasting tin.

 Drizzle over one tablespoon of the olive oil and season to taste.
 Roast for 12-15 minutes until lightly charred and just beginning to soften.

 Sprinkle a teaspoon of pepper all over each chilled blue cheese burger.
 Add to the grill rack and cook for 4 minutes on each side for rare, 6 minutes each side for medium and 8-9 minutes for well done.

 To make the dressing, mix together the remaining two tablespoons of the olive oil with the lemon juice and sweet chilli sauce.
 Place the parsley and red onion in a separate bowl and then fold in two-thirds of the dressing.